 Cellulose Insulation Material

 Cellulose insulation is made from recycled paper products, primarily newsprint, and has a very high recycled material content, generally 82% to 85%.
-The paper is first reduced to small pieces and then fiberized, creating a product that packs tightly into building cavities, inhibits airflow, and provides an R-value of 3.6 to 3.8 per inch.
+The paper is first reduced to small pieces and then fiberized, creating a product that packs tightly into building cavities.

 Manufacturers add the mineral borate, sometimes blended with the less costly ammonium sulfate, to ensure fire and insect resistance.
-Cellulose insulation typically requires no moisture barrier and, when installed at proper densities, cannot settle in a building cavity.
+Cellulose insulation, when installed at proper densities, cannot settle in a building cavity.

 Cellulose insulation is used in both new and existing homes, as loose-fill in open attic installations and dense packed in building cavities such as walls and cathedral ceilings.
-In existing structures, installers remove a strip of exterior siding, usually about waist high; drill a row of three inch holes, one into each stud bay, through the wall sheathing; insert a special filler tube to the top of the wall cavity; and blow the insulation into the building cavity, typically to a density of 3.5 lb per cubic foot.
+In existing structures, installers remove a strip of exterior siding, usually about waist high; drill a row of three-inch holes, one into each stud bay, through the wall sheathing; insert a special filler tube to the top of the wall cavity; and blow the insulation into the building cavity, typically to a density of 1.5 to 3.5 lb. per cubic foot.
 When installation is complete, the holes are sealed with a plug and the siding is replaced and touched up if necessary to match the wall.

-Cotton insulation consists of 85% recycled cotton and 15% plastic fibers that have been treated with borate -- the same flame retardant and insect/rodent repellent used in cellulose insulation.
+Cotton insulation consists of 85% recycled cotton and 15% plastic fibers that have been treated with borate--the same flame retardant and insect/rodent repellent used in cellulose insulation.
 One product uses recycled blue jean manufacturing trim waste.
 As a result of its recycled content, this product uses minimal energy to manufacture.
-Cotton insulation is available in batts with an R-value of R-3.4 per inch.
-Cotton insulation is also nontoxic, and you can install it without using respiratory or skin exposure protection.
-However, cotton insulation costs about 15% to 20% more than fiberglass batt insulation.
+Cotton insulation is available in batts.

 The process of fusing straw into boards without adhesives was developed in the 1930s.
 Panels are usually 2 to 4 inches (5 to 102 mm) thick and faced with heavyweight kraft paper on each side.
-Although manufacturers claims vary, R-values realistically range from about R-1.4 to R-2 per inch.
 The boards also make effective sound-absorbing panels for interior partitions.
 Some manufacturers have developed structural insulated panels from multiple-layered, compressed-straw panels.

 Hemp insulation is relatively unknown and not commonly used in the United States.
-Its R-value (about R-3.5 per inch of thickness) is similar to other fibrous insulation types.
+Its R-value is similar to other fibrous insulation types.

 Polystyrene Insulation Materials